Las Lomas High School

 Las Lomas High School (LLHS) is a public high school in Walnut Creek, California, United States.
 It was founded in 1951 by the Acalanes Union High School District, and opened its doors in the fall of 1952 to its first graduating class.
 Las Lomas was the second of five schools built within the Acalanes Union High School District.
-It is a traditional high school serving grades 9-12, and has a history of both athletic and educational excellence.
-The school has a strong college preparatory program as well as many extracurricular programs.
-The colors of the school are maroon and gold and the school mascot is the Knight.
-Las Lomas had 1,482 students in 2011-12.
-The school has a 96.4% graduation rate, and about 97% of its graduates attend college.
-U.S. News & World Report ranked Las Lomas #372 in the nation in 2013.
-It was voted a National Blue Ribbon School in 2008.

 History

 Las Lomas High School was founded in 1951 as part of the Acalanes Union High School District (AUHSD).
 Situated in the suburban city of Walnut Creek, the high school has been closely integrated with the local community, with the majority of its students being residents of Walnut Creek.

-Extracurricular programs

-Las Lomas is well-known for its breadth of student organizations and programs.
-As reflected by its slogan, the high school has a strong tradition of community service, presenting the annual Knight Service Award to students who actively volunteer.
-Furthermore, many students are active members of community service organizations such as Key Club, Interact Club, and Helping Hands Club.
-Las Lomas is also home to student-led DEI organizations such as Asian Student Union, Black Student Union, Middle East and North Africa (MENA) Club, Latines Unides, Multiracial Club, Armenian Club, Filipino Dance Club, and Student Diversity Club.
-Debate societies, including Speech and Debate (a class itself), Model United Nations, and Mock Trial are also popular with students.
-The school also offers a wide variety of award-winning STEM and academic clubs, such as HOSA, Quiz Bowl, and Physics Olympiad.
-Further, semi-academic clubs such as the Art Club, Chess Club, Investors Club, and Space Club are also offered.

-The prestigious California Scholarship Federation is Las Lomas's school-wide honor society.
-Other honor societies on campus include the National STEM Honor Society.

 Athletic facilities

 New tennis courts were completed during the 2011-2012 school year.
 George DeKlotz Stadium, Las Lomas' new football stadium and track, was finished in 2005.
 At the same time, the baseball field reopened after a year of remodeling.
 A year prior, Las Lomas completed construction on a new softball field.
 Other facilities include a swimming pool, gym, small gym, five tennis courts, locker rooms, and a weight room.